decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 Timestamp: <time stamp>
 ```

-For example, a signable message might look like this:
+For example, a signable message for a game might look like this:

 ```ts
 # DCL Signed message